Great Depression: France

 The crisis affected France a bit later than other countries, hitting hard around 1931.
-While the 1920s saw growth at a strong rate of 4.43% per year, during the 1930s rate fell to only 0.63%.
+While the 1920s saw growth at a strong rate of 4.43% per year, during the 1930s, the rate fell to only 0.63%.

-The depression was relatively mild: unemployment levels peaked at less than 5%, the fall in production was at most 20% below the 1929 output.
+The depression was relatively mild: unemployment levels peaked at less than 5%, and the fall in production was at most 20% below the 1929 output.
 France also had no major banking crisis.

-However, the depression had drastic effects on the local economy, and partly explains the February 6, 1934 riots and even more the formation of the Popular Front, led by SFIO socialist leader Léon Blum, which won the elections in 1936.
+However, the depression had drastic effects on the local economy and partly explains the February 6, 1934, riots and even more the formation of the Popular Front, led by SFIO socialist leader Léon Blum, which won the elections in 1936.
 Ultra-nationalist groups also saw increased popularity, though democracy prevailed into World War II.

 France's relatively high degree of self-sufficiency meant the damage was considerably less than in neighbouring states like Germany.